RekaVadasz/animation-presentation/README.md

 # A presentation of Group3 - 'Slow 3G'

-Projekt: "Select a website with cool but feasible website animation from the awwwards.com's Winners or Nominees category."
+Teamwork project: "Select a website with cool but feasible website animation from the awwwards.com's Winners or Nominees category."

 Website: plasticbionic.com